FoamLeave/Hello-World-Microservices/README.md

 2. On the pop-up wizard,

 ### Install Necessary Softwares
+The following installation should be done inside the Ubuntu OS.

 You should be doing these installation from top to bottom to avoid conflicts. (i.e. You should not install express.js before installing Node.js)

 Installing nvm is optional, but it is a better way to manage Node.js versions, which is highly recommanded.
+If you don't want to insall nvm, you can jump to - [Install Node.js](#install-nodejs)

 #### Install nvm